alecGraves/tello-udp/README.md

 ## Manual Usage
 * Connect to the tello's network
 * ```python tello.py ```
-* now you can send messages to the tello.
+* Just type a command (see below) and press enter to send it.
+* press ctrl+c to stop python (stopping python will not make the drone land!)

 ## Example Program
 ```python